Wyoming Valley: Physical valley

-The physical Wyoming Valley, also referred to as the Anthracite Valley Section, is different from the Wyoming Valley metropolitan statistical area.
-The physical Wyoming Valley is a canoe-shaped valley, about 25 mi long, which extends from the counties of Susquehanna and Wayne (in the north) to Columbia County (in the south).
+Geographically, the Lackawanna Valley and Wyoming Valley form a continuous, crescent-shaped urban pool nestled between the Pocono and Endless Mountains.
+It is about 25 mi long and extends from the counties of Susquehanna and Wayne (in the north) to Columbia County (in the south).
 It includes the cities of Carbondale, Scranton, Pittston, Wilkes-Barre, and Nanticoke.

-Even though Wyoming County is part of the Wyoming Valley Metropolitan Statistical Area, it is not part of the physical valley.
+The physical valley (the Anthracite Valley Section) and the Wyoming Valley Metropolitan Statistical Area are distinct entities.
+While Wyoming County is included in the metropolitan area, it lies outside the boundaries of the physical valley itself.

 Culture

 Scranton is the cultural center of the Wyoming Valley, being the largest city by population in the metropolitan area.

 Sports

 The Wyoming Valley also has professional sports teams; they include the Scranton/Wilkes-Barre RailRiders (Minor League Baseball Class AAA), the Wilkes-Barre/Scranton Penguins (American Hockey League), and the Scranton/Wilkes-Barre Steamers (Premier Basketball League).
 The Wilkes-Barre/Scranton Pioneers were a minor league arena football team in Wilkes-Barre (from 2001 to 2009).